r-lib/systemfonts/cran-comments.md

-This is a major release signifying that all major features for using systemfonts as graphic device backend is now implemented.
-It does not include any breaking changes but adds a bunch of new features in both the R and C API.
+This is a small patch release addressing a few issues that surfaced with the latest release

 ## Test environments